Doctoral Internship in Health Service Psychology

 How are supervisory assignments made?
 During the summer interns are sent an email asking, among other things, what their goals are for supervision and what they would like in a supervisor.
 The training staff meets to discuss possible matches based on the stated interests and goals of the incoming doctoral intern.
 Similarly, staff also have a say in whom they would like to work with based on their availability and own interests.

 Do interns have an opportunity to lead groups at CAPS?
 Yes, we welcome intern involvement in our group program.
-CAPS offer a range of therapy, support and psycho-educational groups each semester.
+CAPS offers a range of therapy, support, and psycho-educational groups each semester.
 Interns are encouraged each year to co-lead at least one group with a post-doctoral fellow or senior staff member.
 Group leadership assignments are based both upon the clinical needs of the group program and the training needs of an intern.

 Will you accept a 4th letter of recommendation?
 We will accept it but we may not read it.
 Given the number of applications we receive and the short time allotted before we need to make very important decisions (i.e., who to interview) we suggest only sending 3 letters from individuals you believe can best speak to your skills and areas for growth.
 This will ensure we read your best letters of support.

 Are staff involved in research?
 A few members are involved in research and publishing.
 However, there is no formal program of research during the internship program.
-Interns are provided two hours of research time each week to focus on their dissertation or other interested projects.
+Interns are provided two hours of research time each week to focus on their dissertation or other interesting projects.

 Are there opportunities to teach?
 There is no formal opportunity to teach on an ongoing basis; however, there might be some opportunities to guest lecture from time to time.